HugoRS00/reddit-lead-finder-2/README.md

 ### 6. Copy and Post
 - Click "📋 Copy Reply" to copy to clipboard
-- Click "🔗 Open in Reddit" to visit the post
+- Click "🔗 Open" to visit the post/tweet on the source platform
 - Paste your reply and engage!

 ## 🎨 UI Features